esetaro2/Progresso/README.md

 ```bash
 http://localhost:4200
 ```
-#### 6. Initial Admin User
+#### 6. Initial Admin User and Demo Data
-To get you started immediately, the application will auto-create a default administrator on first run.
+The application comes pre-loaded with demo data to help you get started immediately.
+On first run, a default administrator user is automatically created:
 - **Username:** `a.superuser.am1@progresso.com`
 - **Password:** `admin123`

-Once logged in as **admin**, you can:
+You can log in as **admin** to explore the existing demo data already inserted in the system, including projects, teams, tasks, users, and comments.
+Once logged in, you can:
 - Register new users
-- Create projects
+- Create additional projects
-- Define teams
+- Define new teams
-- Create and assign tasks
+- Create and assign new tasks
+- Add comments and interact with existing ones

+This setup allows you to see a fully functional example and quickly test the application’s core features.

 <h2 id="documentation">📄 Documentation</h2>